Gongreg/react-native-add-calendar-event/README.md

 # react-native-add-calendar-event

+## This package differs from main one because this doesn't use any permissions on android.
+On the other functionality to edit event/ get event id is removed here.

 This package alows you to start an activity (Android) or show a modal window (iOS) for adding or editing events in device's calendar.
 Through a promise, you can find out if a new event was added and get its id.
 See the usage section for more information.
 The functionality is provided through native modules and won't therefore work with Expo.

 <img src="https://raw.githubusercontent.com/vonovak/react-native-add-calendar-event/master/example/ios.gif" width="300" hspace="60" /> <img src="https://raw.githubusercontent.com/vonovak/react-native-add-calendar-event/master/example/android.gif" width="300" />